 Sometimes, I may post once or twice or (dare I say) thrice a month, if not more often.
 Sometimes, not at all.

 Unlike some bloggers, I’m not exactly deriving revenue from this.
 It’s not a career for me but a passion project.
 A passion project that I don’t plan on forsaking anytime soon but one that must, like all others, be tempered unfortunately by the dual forces of realism and practicality.
 And my practical reality right now is that I have not only another job but also a budding career as an author and screenwriter that I’m doing my darndest to make sure takes flight.
 Both of those occupations take dedication and make for a rather unpredictable schedule of free time for blogging.

 That said, the one promise that I will make unequivocally is that everyone who subscribes to my mailing list will most definitely be getting an update by email each and every time that I release a new blog post.
 My subscribers receive first access to all free content that I offer—as well as to all of my latest news, including when my new books will be coming out and when I post new content on this site.
-And to top it off, they all receive a free bonus chapter from The Women in White.
+And to top it off, they all receive a FREE copy of my debut Young Adult Mystery novel The Women in White.